isse-augsburg/rtm-predictions/README.md

 * Type of output frequency: step/time/perc
 * Time it took
 * Sigmas etc.
+* Used shapes, their size, placement and FVC
 * ...

 Some can be derived from the data, but some info my need to be added as well.